ryan-schafer/flows/use-cases/README.md

 # PingOne SSO Flow Templates

+These are a set of standard base PingOne flows for DaVinci.
+They include Ping branded pages that will have to be modified based on your own requirements.
+These flows are meant to be only a reference and should be modified based on your unique requirements and tested before deploying into a production environment.

+Please submit any feedback and recommendations to the owner of the templates.
+Keep checking back as these will be updated periodically with improvements.

 ## PingOne Sign On and Password Reset
 This flow is used to create custom authentication flows and includes the ability for users to reset or recover their passwords.
 Flow Listing: https://support.pingidentity.com/s/marketplace-integration/a7i8Z000000bsa3QAA/davinci-flow-pingone-sign-on-and-password-reset